mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 ***
 ## Warning regarding the emulation-src type
 ***
 Installing retroarch and the emulators takes a very long time!.
 Please be aware of this before attempting the installation.
-Installing prerequisite packages, compiling Retorarch, and it's emulators, is time-intensive.
+Installing prerequisite packages, building Retorarch, and the libretro cores, is time-intensive.

 Statistics:
 **Test Build:** - (pre-fetched) 57 minutes.
 Intel Core 2 Quad Q9560, 8 GB DDR2, 7200 RPM HDD